Umeå: Sports

 In 2018 and 2020, Umeå was named Sweden's best sports city by SVT Sport.

 In 2011, a baseball and softball team, Umeå Baseboll & Softbol|klubb, was founded.
 The team has 2 former national team players as coaches and currently plays in Norra Regionserien.

+Umea is also the host city of the FIA World Rally Championship's Rally Sweden.
+In 2022 Rally Sweden officially relocated to the northern Swedish city of Umeå after being held in the province of Värmland since its foundation in 1950.
+The primary reason for its relocation was that Umeå is considered a more snow safe region.

 Education and research

-In 1951 the city's library was recognised as important for northern Sweden.
-The library is given a copy of every new book printed in Sweden.
 Umeå University has about 37,000 students and 4,200 staff.
 The establishment of the university in the mid-1960s led to a population expansion from about 50,000 inhabitants to today's 121,032.
 The expansion continues, with about 1100 new inhabitants every year, and has made Umeå a modern, somewhat intellectual city to add to the traditional basis of heavy industry for cities along the coast of northern Sweden (Norrland).
+In 1951 the university's library was recognised as important for northern Sweden.
+The library is given a copy of every new book printed in Sweden.

 The Swedish University of Agricultural Sciences or Sveriges Lantbruksuniversitet is a university in Sweden.
 Although its head office is located in Uppsala (Ultuna), the university has several campuses in different parts of Sweden, including Umeå.
 Unlike other government-run universities in Sweden, it is funded through the budget for the Ministry of Enterprise and Innovation.

 The university hospital serves the entire region of northern Sweden.

 Economy

 Key research fields of the University are life sciences (especially medical and cell and the molecular biology of plants), human-technology interaction, social welfare, ecology and gender perspectives.

-The Umeå University works collaboratively with companies such as ABB, Volvo, Skanska, Ericsson, and Öhrlings PricewaterhouseCoopers (PwC).
+The Umeå University works collaboratively with companies such as ABB, Volvo, Skanska, Ericsson, and Öhrlings PwC.

 The Swedish University of Agricultural Sciences (SLU) in Umeå, with Umeå Plant Science Centre, is another major site of research and education.

 Notable companies based in Umeå include: